ukwa/ukwa-manage/README.md

     http://localhost:9000/act/targets/1

 ...where the last line indicates the URL for the newly created Target.

+You can set the crawl schedule for a Target like this:

+    $ python w3act.py update-target-schedule 1 daily "2016-01-13 09:00:00"

 You can turn make an existing Target be a Watched Target (for document harvesting) using: